UNIVERSITY OF WISCONSIN River Falls

-- If you are a university department-sponsored camp or conference, please contact the UWRF Risk Management Office for guidance on complying with this policy.
+University-sponsored camp or conference - please contact the UWRF Risk Management Office for guidance on complying with this policy.

-- If you are a non-university sponsored camp or conference, please review the DHS 175 requirements and/or contact the Pierce County Public Health Department at 715-273-6755 for guidance.
+Non-university camp or conference - please review the DHS 175 requirements and/or contact the Pierce County Public Health Department at 715-273-6755 for guidance.

 1. Conduct criminal background checks on all camp staff/chaperones.

-3. Report any observed or suspected incidence of child abuse or neglect to law enforcement and UWRF's Office of Equity, Diversity, and Inclusion.
+3. Report any observed or suspected incidence of child abuse or neglect to law enforcement and UWRF's Office of Risk Management.

 For more information, please refer to the campus safety brochure on child abuse and neglect.